-It is still very much read-able and enjoyable even if you’re iffy about the strength of your local history chops, so don’t let that stop you.
-This book will take you miles towards developing those chops, to be sure.
-The depth of research shows, and the author’s passion and experience with the subject matter is obvious.
+The book does ask the reader to have a foundational knowledge of Arkansas history and geography.
+But it is still very much read-able and enjoyable even if you’re iffy about the strength of your local history chops.
+(This book will take you miles towards developing that understanding, to be sure.)

 Brooks Blevins is a Lyon College alumnae, former Lyon College professor, and the Noel Boyd Professor of Ozarks Studies at Missouri State University.
 He is the author or editor of nine books, including A History of the Ozarks, Volume 1; Ghost of the Ozarks: Murder and Memory in the Upland South; and Arkansaw: How Bear Hunters, Hillbillies, and Good Ol’ Boys Defined a State.